157th New York Infantry Regiment: Legacy

 During the American Civil War the 157th participated in the Mud March, the Battle of Chancellorsville, and the Battle of Gettysburg.
 On the first day at Gettysburg they suffered in heavy fighting north of the town.
 On the second day they were a reserve regiment rushed to the aid of the 137th New York holding the right flank on Culp's Hill.

 They guarded the "Immortal 600" Confederate officers at Fort Pulaski, Georgia.
 This was a special group of prisoners that were there for the "purpose of retaliation".
-Col. Brown and his men, though, treated the prisoners better than their orders specified and this led to an official reprimand for Col. Brown, much to the Confederates' dismay.
+Brown and his men, though, treated the prisoners better than their orders specified and this led to an official reprimand for Brown, much to the Confederates' dismay.